Southampton-RSG/breccia-mapper/docs/source/deployment.md

 # Deployment

-The BRECcIA Relationship Mapper can be deployed in a variety of ways, most of which utilise Docker.
+The BRECcIA Network Mapper can be deployed in a variety of ways, most of which utilise Docker.
 Ansible deployment has been tested on RHEL7 and RHEL8.

 ## Development Deployment